-- Design is not included in the the content rate.
+- Design is not included in the content rate.

 - Business resources (ebooks, white papers, etc.)

 - Typical ebooks range from 1,500–5,000+ words, while case studies often range from 300–900 words (usually translating into 1–3 pages for print collateral).

 - Ebook writers are often more experienced freelancers (and quite possibly subject matter experts).

 - Should always include research, sources, and media.

 Sending a special thanks to the hundreds of freelance writers out there who took time out of their day to participate in this study.
-After viewing the study, we hope freelancers out there have a better pulse on what others charge.
+After viewing the study, we hope freelancers have a better pulse on what others charge.
 And same goes for brands!
 Now you should have a better idea of reasonable rates based on levels of experience.

-Related articles to help you determine freelance writer pay:
+Related articles to help you determine pay and hire quality freelancers: